audreyqyfu/MRTrios_analysis/README.md

 The scripts should be used in the following order:

-- `DataProcessing.R`: this file performs logit transformation of the methylation data and extract positive and negative ER patients from the clinical dataset.
+- `DataProcessing.R`: this file performs logit transformation of the methylation data and extracts ER+ and ER- patients from the clinical dataset.
-- `mainTrioMatch.R`: this file forms trios by integrating the CNA, methylation, and gene expression data.
+- `mainTrioMatch.R`: this file generates the trio data matrix by integrating the CNA, methylation, and gene expression data, with each trio in a separate line and each line containing the row numbers of the probe or gene in the input data.
-- `trio.gene.type.sep.R`: this file uses the trios data matrix and only keeps the ones that are either "protein coding genes" or "lncRNAs".
+- `trio.gene.type.sep.R`: this file takes the trios data matrix as input and keeps only "protein coding genes" or "lncRNAs".
-- `trio.location.Prcoding.lncRNA.R`: this file extracts the location of the individual genes in each trio.
-- `model loc data extract.R`: this file extracts row numbers in the trio data matrix when a specific model type and location of a gene is provided.
-- `main.findPCs.R`: this file calculates the principal component (PC) score matrix for methylation and for gene expression data, and identifies PCs significantly associated each trio.
+- `main.findPCs.R`: this file calculates the principal component (PC) score matrix for methylation and separately for gene expression data, and identifies PCs that are significantly associated each trio.
 - `main.analyzeTrios.R`: this file performs causal network inference for trios and their associated confounders (i.e., PCs) to infer the causal models.
 - `HumanMethProbeInfo.R`: this file extracts the probe information like mapinfo, gene start/end, etc for a specific model type.
+- `trio.location.Prcoding.lncRNA.R`: this file extracts the location of methylation probe in the individual genes in each trio.
-- `GOanalysis.R`: this file performs the GO enrichment analysis for the mediation trios.
+- `GOanalysis.R`: this file performs the gene ontology (GO) enrichment analysis for the mediation trios.

+Additional scripts may be used for debugging:
+- `model loc data extract.R`: this file extracts row numbers in the trio data matrix when a specific model type and location (e.g., TSS1500, body, 3' UTR, etc.) of a gene is provided.